TotenDev/TDevShortener/README.md

 Start server

 	$ 'node main.js' OR 'foreman start'

+Also you can use command bellow for **quick testing** without any credentials

+	$ 'node main.js --test'

 ##Configuration

-All Configuration can be done through `package.json` file in root directory.
+All Configuration NEED to be done with ENV IVARS.

 #### Database Config
 Database is used for storing all shortened URL and Codes.